openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

         </front>
 </reference>

-# OpenID4VP profile for the W3C Digital Credentials API
+# OpenID4VP profile for the Digital Credentials API

-This section defines a profile of OpenID4VP for use with the W3C Digital Credentials API [@!w3c.digital_credentials_api].
+This section defines a profile of OpenID4VP for use with the Digital Credentials API.

+The name "Digital Credentials API" (DC API) encomposes the W3C Digital Credentials API [@!W3C.Digital_Credentials_API] as well as its native App Platform equivalents in operating systems (such as [Credential Manager on Android](https://developer.android.com/jetpack/androidx/releases/credentials)).
-The W3C Digital Credentials API defines a Web Platform API which allows web sites acting as Verifiers to request the presentation of Verifiable Credentials.
-The API itself does not define a Credential exchange protocol but can be used with multiple protocols.
-The Web Platform, working in conjunction with other layers, such as the app platform/operating system, and based on the permission of the End-User, will send the request data along with the web origin of the Verifier to the End-User's chosen Wallet.
+The DC API allows web sites and native apps acting as Verifiers to request the presentation of verifiable credentials.
+The API itself is agnostic to the Credential exchange protocol and can be used with different protocols.
+The Web Platform, working in conjunction with other layers, such as the app platform/operating system, and based on the permission of the End-User, will send the request data along with the web or app origin of the Verifier to the End-User's chosen Wallet.

-This OpenID4VP profile utilizes the mechanisms of the W3C Digital Credentials API while also allowing to leverage advanced security features of OpenID4VP, if needed.
-It also defines the OpenID4VP request parameters that MAY be used with the W3C Digital Credentials API.
+This OpenID4VP profile utilizes the mechanisms of the DC API while also allowing to leverage advanced security features of OpenID4VP, if needed.
+It also defines the OpenID4VP request parameters that MAY be used with the DC API.

-The Digital Credentials API offers several advantages for implementers of both Verifiers and Wallets.
+The DC API offers several advantages for implementers of both Verifiers and Wallets.

 Firstly, the API serves as a privacy-preserving alternative to invoking Wallets via URLs, particularly custom URL schemes.
 The underlying app platform will only invoke a Wallet if the End-User confirms the request based on contextual information about the Credential Request and the requestor (Verifier).

 Secondly, the session with the End-User will always continue in the initial context, typically a web browser tab, when the request has been fulfilled (or aborted), which results in an improved user experience.